TobyGoodwin/bfilter/Journal.rst

 beef up the ``make dist`` target that Oggie helpfully provided.
 A release is not simply a snapshot of the dev tree.

+I want to ship the test suite with the release, which is mildly annoying, as we don't really know all that's in it, so have to ``cp -r``.
+Need to check that we're not accidentally including any binaries, object files etc.

 I'm going to call this release ``1.0``, and try to stick to incrementing the major version for breaking changes, and the minor one for backward compatible changes.
 Obviously, this precludes calling it ``0.x`` for any ``x``, since it's not in any way backward compatible with anything.

+The bfilter version is now defined once in the Makefile.

 2016-06-21
 ==========